-59. Go for a grape harvest in Tuscany, Sicily, or Provence
+59. Go for grape harvest in Tuscany, Sicily, or Provence

 You delight in wine often, but do you have any idea about how it is produced?
-It’s time to get your feet literally wet, and see the wine production process from start to end.
+It’s time to get your feet wet and see the wine production process from start to end.

 60. Go for the Trans-Siberian Railway adventure

 61. Complete the Roof of the World Rally

 How about going from London to Tajikistan (8000 miles) while having fun and spreading tea (really) around the world?

 This charity race starts in Milan, Italy, and goes all the way to Tajikistan.
 You have 3 weeks to complete it and as a bonus, you’ll visit places like Samarkand and the ancient cities of Persia.